Back to Blog

 Finding gaps in existing research

-Research gaps show up naturally where certain aspects of a topic need fresh investigation [7].
-We noticed these gaps in areas where existing research is outdated, specific populations remain unstudied, or new points of view await exploration.
+Research gaps show up naturally where certain aspects of a topic need fresh investigation.
+We noticed these gaps in areas where existing research is outdated, specific populations remain unstudied, or new perspectives await exploration.

 Narrowing down your focus

 The scope of available resources and data plays a big role in narrowing your focus.
-Pick events within a decade instead of broad historical periods spanning centuries [8].
+Pick events within a decade instead of broad historical periods spanning centuries.
 Deep analysis works better with specific groups or individuals rather than entire populations.
+Planning your IA program timeline ensures you select a topic with accessible resources.

 Evaluating Primary Sources